COS301-SE-2025/Portfolio-Portal/README.md

 ### Issue Tracking

 Issues are created and tracked on GitHub Projects.
 Each issue is linked to a developer and typically represents a discrete feature, bug fix, or documentation task.

+---

+## 📬 Contact the team:
+- For any inquiries or feedback, you can reach out to the team at: ctrlfreakscapstone@gmail.com